Home Wordpress, It's Not You, It's Me, Kinda

 Hosting was something I had been thinking about.
 During my research I had run across some stuff on Azure Static Web Apps.
 Gatsby and Hugo are one of the Build Presets offered when creating an Azure Static Web App.
 Jekyll was not.
 One of the things I am currently studying is Azure so this seemed like the perfect opportunity to make the new Jekyll site work as an Azure Static Web App.

 I used a Custom Build Preset for Jekyll when creating the Azure Static Web App.
-Figuring out Azure, GitHub, GitHub Action Runs, VSCode, etc. was much easier than my week working with Eleventy/Gatsby/Hugo, Node, JS, etc. The final process for managing the site and posting also met my requirements.
+Figuring out Azure, GitHub, GitHub Action Runs, VSCode, etc. was much easier than working with Eleventy/Gatsby/Hugo, Node, JS, etc. The final process for managing the site and posting also met my requirements.

 Conclusion